-I've always been a bit of an equipment nerd, working continually on finding instruments that help me get the sound and music in my head out into the world.
-Ever year, I have to play in a variety of styles, genres, and ensembles and need instruments that match those needs.
+I've always been a bit of an equipment junkie, working continually on finding instruments that help me get the sound and music in my head out into the world.
+Every year, I have to play in a variety of styles, genres, and ensembles and I need instruments that match those needs.
 Below are instruments I own and use.

 (images not to scale)